 Although I’ve loved tea since I was a little girl, owning a tea shop wasn’t always my plan.
 I studied history and biology at Mount Holyoke and had plans to pursue veterinary medicine.
 At one point I worked as a whale trainer at the Mystic Aquarium, and worked a series of other jobs before finally turning my lifelong passion for tea into a business.

-With support from friends and family, I opened TeBella Tea 10 years ago despite having no real background in business.
+With support from friends and family, I opened TeBella Tea in 2010 despite having no real background in business.
 I had no idea what I was doing or where it would take me, but since then, I’ve visited Japan, China, Sri Lanka, and India on tea-buying trips, and have learned so much from the tea masters and farmers I’ve met in each country.

 On the home front, TeBella Tea has grown from one small shop to four locations in three cities and a thriving wholesale business.
 We are proud to supply tea to over 140 cafes, restaurants, and hotels nationwide.